 Osteoarthritis of the Ankle

-According to Arthritis-Health, osteoarthritis is a chronic condition that can affect your ankle by breaking down the cartilage and through the development of abnormal bony growths commonly known as bone spurs.
-Symptoms may be mild in the early stages, and you may notice ankle pain after a long walk or a run, these symptoms can sometimes be dealt with simply by resting your elevated ankle and applying an ice pack.
+Osteoarthritis is a chronic condition that can affect your ankle by breaking down the cartilage and developing abnormal bony growths commonly known as bone spurs.
+Symptoms may be mild in the early stages, and you may notice ankle pain after a long walk or a run; these symptoms can sometimes be dealt with simply by resting your elevated ankle and applying an ice pack.

-However, arthritis is a progressive joint disease, and in time, it wears away cartilage, which results in the three bones that make up the ankle rubbing together and causing friction.
+However, arthritis is a progressive joint disease; in time, it wears away cartilage, resulting in the three bones that make up the ankle rubbing together and causing friction.
 This friction can cause ankle pain, general foot pain, swelling, stiffness, and popping or crunching noises.

-Treatment may involve medication to reduce swelling, orthotic devices (e.g. a cane or a brace), and physical therapy.
-A physical therapist can show you exercises that are designed to stretch the ankle joint’s soft tissues as well as build up the surrounding muscles.
+Treatment may involve medication to reduce swelling, orthotic devices (e.g., a cane or a brace), and physical therapy.
+A physical therapist can show you exercises designed to stretch the ankle joint’s soft tissues and build up the surrounding muscles.
 The goal is to increase the support strength of the joint and help prevent further loss of cartilage.

-If you’re suffering from ankle pain and live anywhere in Northeastern Pennsylvania, be sure to give us a call at Cawley Physical Therapy & Rehab (570-208-2787) or drop us an email at email@example.com.
-We’ve got 5 convenient locations, and we’re trained to handle your ankle — or any other orthopedic pain you’re experiencing — all in a friendly, family-oriented atmosphere!
+If you’re suffering from ankle pain and live anywhere in or near Northeastern Pennsylvania, be sure to give Cawley Physical Therapy a call at 570-208-2787, or drop us an email at email@example.com.
+We’ve got five convenient locations, and we’re trained to handle your ankle in a friendly, family-oriented atmosphere!